-Yes, so long as you are a registered student of UTAR Master (by Coursework/Mixed Mode) or Bachelor programme.
+Yes, so long as you are a registered student of UTAR Master (by Coursework/Mixed Mode) or Bachelor programme (part-time only).

 The maximum percentage is 30% of the total graduating credits of a specific programme of study.
 This percentage is in addition to the credit transfer provision based on the existing formal credit transfer policy.

 You can apply by Week 2 of a trimester, EXCEPT for the 7-week short trimester.

 10.What are the fees incurred for APEL(C) application?

 (a) Pre-application Fee: RM60 (irrespective of the number of courses per trimester)

 (b) Application Fee: RM400 (per course for eligible students)

 11.Can I get a refund if my application is not successful?

 No. All the fees paid are non-refundable except for the Appeal Fee which will be refunded if your appeal is successful.

 Click HERE to view the APEL(C) Application Process Flowchart.